- Exploring novel ways of being intimate, including using sex toys, can help maintain passion and desire within relationships over the long term.

-Enhancing physical pleasure undoubtedly enhances sexual enjoyment.
-But how does using sex toys impact the satisfaction that both partners derive from their overall relationship?
-Some novel research into the prevalence and demographics of sex toy use sheds light on this question — and the results indicate that pleasure in bed and pleasure in a relationship may differ slightly for partners depending on their gender.
+Enhancing physical pleasure may enhance enjoyment.
+But how does using sex toys impact the satisfaction both partners derive from their relationship?
+Results from new research into the prevalence and demographics of sex toy use suggest that pleasure in bed and pleasure in a relationship may differ for partners, depending on their gender.

-A large nationally representative study led by researcher Michael Reece, Ph.D., examined the prevalence of vibrator use among heterosexual men in the United States.
-Intriguingly, heterosexual men who had used sex toys with their partners reported lower levels of sexual satisfaction than men who had never used a sex toy with their partners.
+A large nationally representative study led by researcher Michael Reece, Ph.D., examined the prevalence of vibrator use among heterosexual men in the U.S. Intriguingly, heterosexual men who had used sex toys with their partners reported lower levels of sexual satisfaction than men who had never used a sex toy with their partners.
 The researchers couldn’t say for sure why satisfaction was lower in this cohort.
-But given that most heterosexual men who had used vibrators with a partner reported doing so to increase their partner’s pleasure (as opposed to their own) it’s possible that these men’s sexual satisfaction were unchanged by the introduction of a vibrator and may have already been lower to begin with.
+But given that most heterosexual men who had used vibrators with a partner reported doing so to increase their partner’s pleasure (as opposed to their own) it’s possible that these men’s sexual satisfaction was unchanged by the introduction of a vibrator and may have already been lower, to begin with.

-That being said, it may also be the case that some heterosexual men who have used vibrators with their partners (either because their partner suggested they do so or because they organically thought it could improve their partner’s enjoyment of sex) felt that having to use a vibrator reflected poorly on their own sexual ability.
-If this were the case it would make sense that their sexual satisfaction remained low.
-(No one likes to feel like they’re not good in bed.)
+That said, it may also be the case that some heterosexual men who have used vibrators with their partners (either because their partner suggested they do so or because they organically thought it could improve their partner’s enjoyment) felt that having to use a vibrator reflected poorly on their own romantic abilities.
+If this were the case it would make sense that their satisfaction remained low.

-The belief that “using a sex toy means your partner isn’t a good enough lover is one of the most common misconceptions people have about sex toys," says certified sex therapist, licensed marriage and family therapist, and resident relationship and sex expert at AdamandEve.com, Dr. Kat Van Kirk, Ph.D.
-"One partner may also fear that another partner’s use of a sex toy will replace them or that they'll become overly reliant on them for arousal and/or orgasm.”
+The belief that “using a sex toy means your partner isn’t a good enough lover is common," says licensed marriage and family therapist, and resident relationship expert at AdamandEve.com, Dr. Kat Van Kirk, Ph.D.
+"One partner may fear that another partner’s use of a sex toy will replace them or that they'll become overly reliant on them."

-Generally speaking, couples who can explore novel ways of being intimate —including trying out one or more sex toys — tend to fare better in terms of maintaining passion and desire (in addition to relationship satisfaction) over the long haul.
-A 2016 study conducted by Chapman University’s David Frederick, Ph.D., found that women and men who reported feeling satisfied by their relationship and the sex that they had with their partners were more likely to report having used sex toys together — in addition to other activities, such as taking a shower together, trying new positions in bed, and scheduling a date night to have sex.
+Generally speaking, couples who can explore novel ways of being intimate together tend to fare better in terms of maintaining passion and desire (in addition to relationship satisfaction) over the long haul.
+A 2016 study conducted by Chapman University’s David Frederick, Ph.D., found that women and men who reported feeling satisfied by their relationship and their intimacy with their partners were more likely to report having used toys together, but also engaged in other activities, such as taking a shower together and scheduling date nights.